-Finding a job in Europe with a recruitment agency, for example, is a sure-fire way to surf smoothly through the flotsam and jetsam of the job search, and secure a role which fits your skills, your experience, your personality, AND even your aspirations and ethics.
+Finding a job in Europe with a recruitment agency is a sure-fire way to surf smoothly through the flotsam and jetsam of the job search, and secure a role that fits your skills, your experience, your personality, and even your aspirations and ethics.

 Using an overseas employment agency to find a job in Europe is perfect for individuals with well-defined career goals.
-Signing up with an international recruitment agency costs nothing; it’s a very effective way for job seekers to find their ideal match.
+Signing up with an international recruitment agency costs nothing, and it’s an effective way for job seekers to find their match.
 A good agency will be right behind you promoting your name, your brand, and your credentials to their clients.

-Here are some insider tips on getting a job using a recruitment agency in Europe, the advantages (and possible pitfalls), and which international agencies can help you find a job in your field.
+Here are some insider tips on getting a job using a recruitment agency in Europe, the advantages and pitfalls, and which international agencies can help you find a job in your field.

 Find a job in Europe using a recruitment agency

 So you want to find a job in Europe using an employment agency?
 Perhaps you’ve already been ‘headhunted’ via your LinkedIn profile or personal website, but the approach came to nothing.
 Try reaching out to an overseas employment agency specializing in your profession.